 In that same season the club appointed Tony Martin as their new manager, with Les Davies his assistant.
 That season saw the club become the inaugural champions of the new league, whilst also winning the North Wales Challenge Cup for the first time in the clubs history.

 To cap an excellent season they overcame South Wales Champions Abergavenny 2-1, to become the non-league champions of Wales.

 In 1992, Fint became founder members of the League of Wales (LOW).
 The following season the club again moved to a new ground, back to its original home on the the banks of the Dee Estuary.
 After six years in the League of Wales, with a fourth place finish (1993/94) being our highest placing during this time, and with finances becoming an increasing burden with no main sponsors, the club eventually lost it’s place when it finished third from bottom (being relegated due to the LOW reducing the number of teams within the league under UEFA rules).

 Since then the club has played in the Cymru Alliance league.

 In 2000/01, we suffered the ignominy of finishing bottom of the table, having been handed a nine point deduction.
 Fortunately no relegation followed, and for the next couple of seasons we finished in a respectable mid-table berth.

 For the 2005/06 season the club produced a remarkable recovery with local lad Paul Davies joining Dai Beck as part of the managerial team.
 Davies had enjoyed considerable success as a manager in the Deeside Sunday League over the years.The season got off to a good start with a home win, but inconsistency became a regular occurrence.
 That was until Saturday 22nd October 2005 when a bad defeat at the hands of Ruthin Town turned the clubs fortunes around, going 25 leagues games without defeat, the only blip being beaten by Denbigh Town in the N.W Challenge Cup.
-The club missed out on promotion to the Welsh Premier League by one point, a three points deduction for a non-fulfillment of a mid-week fixture at Gresford Athletic proving extremely costly, and we eventually finished in third place.
+The club missed out on promotion to the Welsh Premier League by four points, having had a three point deduction for a non-fulfilment of a mid-week fixture at Gresford Athletic, and we eventually finished in third place.